Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2022 Update]

 First, let’s look at the importance of bitrates when streaming and what it means to have adaptive playback capabilities.

-What is Bitrate for Streaming?
+What is a Bitrate for Streaming?

 In general, a higher bitrate means the video quality will be better, but if it exceeds a user’s bandwidth—also measured in Mbps—then buffering can occur.
 Buffering means the video player cannot download the video file fast enough to keep the video playing at normal speed.
+That is what causes the spinning icon when a viewer is watching a video.

 - Video resolution: The resolution of a video refers to the number of pixels within a frame.
 Most video streams have a resolution that’s 480, 720, 1080, or 4K.
 A higher resolution makes images sharper and may be necessary to have a quality viewing experience on larger displays.